SkafteNicki/libcpab/README.md

   procedures will fail in both tensorflow and pytorch.
 Therefore, if you plan to initialize the transformations to the identity and calculate gradients of this, use T.identity(n_sample, epsilon) and set epsilon to a small number.
+  I will look into this at some points in the future.